Software Engineer

 Bangalore / Bengaluru

-You are provided with a two-dimensional array named MATRIX of size N x M, consisting of integers.
-Your task is to return the elements of the matrix following a spiral order.
+You are given a 2-D array 'MATRIX' of dimensions N x M, of integers.
+You need to return the spiral path of the matrix.

 Ans.